 The work on this page is a series of projects from a seminar at Ohio State that focused on developing skills in programming (specifically, Python in Rhino 6).
-The course was taught by Erik Hermann of Outpost Office.
+The course was taught by Erik Herrmann of Outpost Office.

 First, a project experimenting with logics, conditionals, and loops to create a myriad of parts that were later combined into an abstract composition (a la Anni Albers's Typewriter Study or Archizoom's No-Stop City).
 In total, there are 5 separate but identical scripts at play, each working exclusively with text in a grid.